Updated: Jul 12

 10. Not Universally Deliverable

-All industries have been able to move towards effective delivery of goods and services in the age of smartphones and the internet.
-But it does not apply to healthcare which is still far behind in delivering services effectively, whether remote or onsite.
+All industries have moved towards effective delivery of goods and services in the age of smartphones and the internet.
+But it does not apply to healthcare that is still far behind in delivering services effectively, remote or onsite.